-As the UK summer startes to fade, many of our midwifery students are either beginning their studies or moving up a year, and so this seems like a good time to share a post I’ve wanted to write for a while … a summary of the different ways in which my website, blog and heart-funded information project can help those of you who are studying midwifery, whether as undergraduates, apprentices or post-qualification.
-Having been a midwife (mostly independent, but not exclusively) for more than twenty years, my goal now is to help those who help women, babies and families.
+As the UK summer startes to fade, many of our midwifery students are either beginning their studies or moving up a year, so it’s time to update my post for students … a summary of the different ways in which my website, blog and heart-funded information project can help those of you who are studying midwifery or birth-related areas, whether as undergraduates, apprentices or post-qualification.
+Having been a midwife (mostly independent, but not exclusively) for more than twenty-five years, my goal now is to help those who help women, babies and families.
 So here are ten ways in which my work might be able to help you in yours.

 1. The Search Box